WorkOfStan/seablast-logger/README.md

 The logging level cam be however shifted, so that dev environment writes to log much more info than the application in the production environment.

-Following things may ve configured:
+Following things may be configured when instatiating:
 ```php
 $conf = array(
                 'logging_level' => 5, //log up to the level set here, default=5 = debug//logovat az do urovne zde uvedene: 0=unknown/default_call 1=fatal 2=error 3=warning 4=info 5=debug/default_setting 6=speed  //aby se zalogovala alespoň missing db musí být logování nejníže defaultně na 1 //1 as default for writing the missing db at least to the standard ErrorLog